How To Run Docker in Docker Container [3 Easy Methods]

 docker pull ubuntu

-Step 3: When you list the docker images, you should see the ubuntu image along with other docker images in your host VM.
+Step 3: When you list the docker images, you should see the Ubuntu image along with other docker images in your host VM.

 docker images